salmonkarp/tp/docs/UserGuide.md

 * `find alex david` returns `Alex Yeoh`, `David Li`<br>
   ![result for 'find alex david'](images/findAlexDavidResult.png)

-### Deleting a person : `delete`
+### Deleting a student : `delete`

-Deletes the specified person from the address book.
+Deletes the specified student from the address book.

 Format: `delete INDEX`

-* Deletes the person at the specified `INDEX`.
+* Deletes the student at the specified `INDEX`.
-* The index refers to the index number shown in the displayed person list.
+* The index refers to the index number shown in the displayed student list.
 * The index **must be a positive integer** 1, 2, 3, …​

 Examples:
-* `list` followed by `delete 2` deletes the 2nd person in the address book.
+* `list` followed by `delete 2` deletes the 2nd student in the address book.
-* `find Betsy` followed by `delete 1` deletes the 1st person in the results of the `find` command.
+* `find Betsy` followed by `delete 1` deletes the 1st student in the results of the `find` command.

 Hints:
-* Use `find` command to locate the person to delete then use the `delete` command to delete the relevant person.
+* Use `find` command to locate the student to delete then use the `delete` command to delete the relevant student.

 Expected output:
-* Person is deleted from the addressbook.
+* Student is deleted from the addressbook.

 Warnings:
 * Entering the wrong format for the command will result in a warning: `Invalid command format!`